Borrowed Bites

 • Try a raspberry glaze on top.

-You can make these ahead and store in the fridge for up to one day before baking.
-In our experience they lose their shape more when baking after refrigeration, but they still taste amazing!
-Store them well covered in plastic wrap to prevent them from drying out.
+You can make these ahead and store in the fridge for up to a day before baking.
+Bake them straight from the fridge.
+When you store them, make sure to keep them well covered in plastic wrap to prevent them from drying out.

 Can you make lemon scones with buttermilk?